espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 # Export Import extension

-The Export Import extension is a tool for transferring between EspoCRM instances using CLI commands.
+The Export Import extension is a tool for transferring data between EspoCRM instances using CLI commands.

 What can be transferred: